temporalio/documentation/docs-src/concepts/what-is-worker-versioning.md

 The primary use case for this feature is the deployment of incompatible changes to short-lived [Workflows](/workers).
 On Task Queues using this feature, the Workflow starter does not need to know when new versions are introduced.
-New [Workflow Executions](/workflows#workflow-execution) run using the new code in the newly deployed Workers, and old (but still open) Workflow Executions are processed only by Workers with an appropriate version.
-Old workers can be decommissioned after the completion of any open workflows using their version.
+New [Workflow Executions](/workflows#workflow-execution) run using the new code in the newly deployed Workers, and old Workflow Executions are processed only by Workers with an appropriate version.
+Old workers can be decommissioned after the archival of any open workflows using their version, or if you do not care about querying closed workflows, once there are no longer any open workflows at that version.

 For example, if you have a Workflow that never takes longer than a day to execute, a great strategy is to always assign a new build identifier to every new build of your Worker and add it to the